Rohith-Palleti/spring-boot-mongo-docker/README.md

-# Build Project Using Maven
+# Build Project Using Mavin

 Maven is java based build tool to generate executable